wp-plugins/catablog/readme.txt

 == Changelog ==

 = 1.2.5 =
-* Important: Requires WordPress 3.1 or better required.
+* Important: Requires WordPress 3.1 or better.
 * Important: Removed drag and drop reordering and exposed the order value for each catalog item.
 * New: CataBlog ShortCode now supports multiple categories separated by commas.
 * New: CataBlog ShortCode has a new operator parameter for querying categories.